toa-io/toa/extensions/exposition/documentation/components.md

 valid token to authenticate with.
 Also, token revocation or changing roles of an Identity will take effect once the `refresh` period of the currently issued tokens has expired.

-Adjusting these two values is a delicate trade-off between security and client convinience.
+Adjusting these two values is a delicate trade-off between security, performance and client convinience.

 ```yaml
 # context.toa.yaml